RoshanRShetty/Time-Series-Visualization/Project3/Report.md

 ### Data Preprocessing

--For Map
+- For Map

--For Scatterplot
+- For Scatterplot

 Data from multiple files had to be combined to get data for all 4 dimensions represented by the scatter plot.
 VLOOKUP was used to perform this.

--For Bubble Chart
+- For Bubble Chart

--For
+- For

 ### Features